xiaoma12634/learngit/readme.txt

-git is a version control system
+git is a version control system. change the readme file.